bartvandebiezen/css-conventions/css-conventions.md

 ## Spacing

-### Indents should be done with one tab, not spaces.
+### Indents should be done with one tab, not spaces

 - Tabs allow developers with different preferences in indentation size to change how the code looks.
 - It is impossible to half-indent with tabs.